 The bathroom is another space that you’ll want to address.
 Wet floors, along with fluffy, dampened mats, are risky for anyone with osteoporosis.
 Grab bars are an option for showers, while handrails placed on the walls surrounding your toilet might be useful.

 You’ve likely done your fair share of cleaning.
-But sometimes, it’s best to let the professionals handle the dirty work for you.
+Sometimes, it’s best to let the professionals handle the dirty work for you.

 Once you’ve found a professional cleaning company or individual that you’re comfortable with, see if they offer discounts for bundling services or for signing up for regular cleanings.
 Saving both time and money is always beneficial.